Anshul-Sonpure/WebAutomation_Tutorial/TestNG/README.md

 - Groups in TestNG: We learned how to group test cases using the @Test(groups) annotation and execute them based on the specified group.
 - Dependencies in TestNG: We discussed how to use the dependsOnGroups and dependsOnMethods attributes to specify dependencies between test cases.
 - Exceptions in TestNG: We learned how to handle exceptions in TestNG using the expectedExceptions and expectedExceptionsMessageRegExp attributes.
 We also discussed how to use the @Test(expectedExceptions) annotation to catch specific exceptions in test cases.

+  # _Session 3:_

+- We started by discussing TestNG listeners and how they can be used to perform actions before or after a test case or suite.
+Then, we moved on to explore the different parameters that can be used in TestNG and how they affect the behavior of the test cases.
+- Next, we talked about data providers in TestNG and how they can be used to provide test data to test cases.
+We also discussed parallel execution in TestNG and how it can be used to speed up test execution.
+- After that, we delved into assertions in TestNG and the different types of assert statements that can be used to verify expected results.
+We also talked about IRetryAnalyser in TestNG, which can be used to retry failed test cases.
+- Moving on, we explored TestNG reports and how they can be generated to provide detailed information about the test execution.
+Finally, we discussed re-running failed test cases using failedTestng.xml and how it can be used to rerun only the failed test cases.
+Overall, our discussions covered a wide range of topics related to TestNG and how it can be used to write efficient and reliable automated test cases.